josmar-crwdstffng/angular/aio/content/guide/bootstrapping.md

 The application launches by bootstrapping the root `AppModule`, which is also referred to as an `entryComponent`.
 Among other things, the bootstrapping process creates the component\(s\) listed in the `bootstrap` array and inserts each one into the browser DOM.

-Each bootstrapped component is the base of its own tree of components.
+Each bootstrapped component is the base of the associated tree of components.
 Inserting a bootstrapped component usually triggers a cascade of component creations that fill out that tree.

 While you can put more than one component tree on a host web page, most applications have only one component tree and bootstrap a single root component.

-This one root component is usually called `AppComponent` and is in the root module's `bootstrap` array.
+This one root component is usually called `AppComponent` and is in the `bootstrap` array of the root module.

-In a situation where you want to bootstrap a component based on an API response, or you want to mount the `AppComponent` in a different DOM node that doesn't match the component selector, please refer to `ApplicationRef.bootstrap()` documentation.
+In a situation where you want to bootstrap a component based on an API response, or you want to mount the `AppComponent` in a different DOM node that does not match the component selector, please refer to `ApplicationRef.bootstrap()` documentation.

 ## More about Angular Modules

-For more on NgModules you're likely to see frequently in applications, see [Frequently Used Modules](guide/frequent-ngmodules).
+For more on NgModules you are likely to see frequently in applications, see [Frequently Used Modules](guide/frequent-ngmodules).

 <!-- links -->